 Publish a Power BI Desktop file to PowerBI.com

 Once you've created a Power BI Desktop file and the associated datasets, measures and charts, you can share those with others by creating a dashboard on PowerBI.com.
-This process walks you through how to do that.
+This article shows you how.

 Open the Power BI Desktop file with your data.

-You will be prompted to Sign in, if you don't already have a Power BI account you will need to create one.
-Click Sign in.
+Respond to the prompts to sign in.
+If you don't already have a Power BI account you will need to create one.
+Choose Sign in.

 Expand the navigation pane in Power BI and select the work space that you selected when you published the report.

-Use oAuth2 for Azure Active Directory (AAD) credentials.
+Use oAuth2 for Azure Active Directory (Azure AD) or Windows credentials.

 Use Basic for PAT credentials.